iteratorlee/MiniJava/README.md

 # MiniJava Compiler
-A Compiler of MiniJava, implemented by Java
+A MiniJava compiler implemented by Java